 Building staff and contractors have worked to ensure that our physical building systems are working properly.
 For example, during inspections our teams identify impaired smoke dampers, a towel or tape muffling a strobe or low batteries in an alarm.
 Our teams are trained and capable of looking for these and other impairments and/or inoperative devices and to fix them on the spot, order parts for correction, or to bring in contractors to correct the issues.
 Additionally, our teams work to educate staff of the necessity of properly maintaining systems in their classrooms and work spaces.

-This school year, we added third-party contractors to the team.
+In 2018-19, we added third-party contractors to the team.
 Working alongside our maintenance department, they spend time each year testing fire alarm systems to identify and correct any systems found to be impaired in our schools.

 Our fire alarm testing program helps to ensure student and staff safety and preserve assets.
 We have a long history of compliance with fire code.
 We believe our students and staff are safe from fire and smoke exposure, thanks to early alarm/notification, student and staff evacuation, and fire department response – and our local fire marshals’ agree.
 Additionally, all schools are equipped with “smart” self-diagnosing devices systems that provide alerts and/or alarms if a fault is sensed – even a dirty sensor.